SeOpt.com

 About The Author:

-Sean Odom is the founder of SeOpt.com Internet Marketing, a Houston based local SEO service provider.
+Sean Odom is the founder of SeOpt Internet Marketing, a Houston search optimization company.
 Sean is also co-founder of Socialot.com, a SAAS social contact management system for small businesses.

 seo